Read the Authorized Withdrawal

 If your banking information changes

-Simply provide us with your new banking information in writing at least 5 days prior to your next payment withdrawal date.
+Simply provide us with your new banking information in writing at least 5 business days prior to your next payment withdrawal date.
 Make sure to include a voided personalized cheque that displays your account numbers and the name of your account.
 We'll take care of the rest.

 About fair competition